 Frequently Asked Questions

-Do I need a referral to see a Clinical Psychologist?
+Do I need a referral to see a clinical psychologist?

 Although a referral is not required, many people prefer to obtain one from their GP prior to attending sessions because they will be eligible for a Medicare rebate for up to 10 sessions per calendar year.
-A referral to a Psychologist is called a Mental Health Care Plan (MHCP) or Mental Health Treatment Plan (MHTP).
+A referral to a clinical psychologist is called a Mental Health Care Plan (MHCP) or Mental Health Treatment Plan (MHTP).

-Is the information I give my Clinical Psychologist confidential?
+Is the information I give my clinical psychologist confidential?

-What qualifications does a Clinical Psychologist have?
+What qualifications does a clinical psychologist have?

 What will happen at my first session?

 Your psychologist will obtain your signed consent to assessment and therapy.
-You can withdraw your consent later at any time, should you change your mind.
+You can withdraw your consent to participate later at any time, should you change your mind.
 The first session is used to get to know you and your hopes for attending therapy, and determine some key goals to work towards together.

 How many sessions do I need to attend?